Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Empirical results

 \subsection{DLNM climate-driven mortality components}

-From Equations (\ref{eq:DLNM-LC}) and (\ref{dlnmll_fitted}), we identify the sum of the DLNM functions as the climate-driven component of mortality.
-By the equivalence of multiple DLNMs and single DLNM under backfitting algorithm shown in Appendix \ref{sec:Equivalence of multiple DLNMs and single DLNM}, we present the fitting results of a single DLNM for illustrative purposes.
+From Equation (\ref{dlnmll_fitted}), we identify the sum of the DLNM functions as the climate-driven component of mortality.
+By the equivalence of multiple DLNMs and single DLNM under backfitting algorithm shown in online supplementary material Section B, we present the fitting results of a single DLNM for illustrative purposes.
 As the first step, we visualize the climate-driven mortality components by plotting the fitted DLNM exposure–lag–response surface, for both the DLNM--LC and DLNM--LL models.

 Figure \ref{fig:overall_cumulative} plots the overall cumulative effect of mean UTCI on climate driven mortality, and both models consistently reveal a U-shaped relationship between UTCI and the relative risk (RR) of weekly mortality.
 This confirms the well-established finding that both extreme cold and hot weather increase mortality risk.
 We also observe that the ``optimal'' UTCI for the minimum RR is located between approximately $18^\circ\text{C}$ and $25 ^\circ\text{C}$ in all regions.
 Overall, we observe that older age groups are more vulnerable to extreme cold, exhibiting higher RR at low UTCI values compared to the younger age groups.
 As shown in the plots, the elderly population in Lisbon is particularly sensitive to extreme heat stress across the three regions.
 Note that the $y$-axis scale is consistent across all panels, except for the Lisbon age group 85+, which have a higher maximum value.
 However, it is important to understand that the DLNM component in our models also includes the HWD and CWD variables.
 Therefore, to gain a complete picture of how extreme UTCI elevates mortality risk, we need to consider both the estimates from the cross-basis function and the estimated parameters for the HWD and CWD variables.
 This also explains why, for older age groups in Athens and Rome, the RR at high UTCI values is not as elevated as it is for younger age groups.